Complete Guide to Making Cold Brew Coffee at Home

 Equipment Needed

-More practical for the home user are devices like the Dripo (my favorite for small batches) and the Bruer.
+More practical for the home users are devices like the Dripo (my favorite but sadly seems discontinued) and the Bruer.

-The exact technique for cold drip coffee will vary slightly depending on the brewer you are using.
+The exact technique for cold drip coffee will vary slightly depending on the cold drip maker that you are using.

-The function of the filter paper is to distribute the drops of water across all of the grounds so that the water doesn’t just drip through the center of the coffee.
+The function of the filter paper is to spread out the drops of water across all of the grounds so that the water doesn’t just drip through the center of the coffee.

-While on a daily basis I stick to immersion, I have to say that cold drip coffee is in my opinion superior to immersion coffee.
+For me, cold drip coffee has a superior taste when compared to immersion coffee.
 It has a richness that I don’t get with immersion brews.

 FAQ